 About

 I’ve spent most of my career moving between engineering, research, design, art, startup building, teaching, and writing.
-The through-line is pretty simple: I like helping people get hold of things that are emerging, half-formed, or hard to name.
+The through-line is practical: I help people get hold of emerging, half-formed, or hard-to-name situations by giving them enough technical, cultural, and narrative form to become discussable before they become commitments.

-Right now that broader practice is taking especially concrete form in two areas: AI policy and governance work focused on institutional uptake and consequence, and a book project about organizational imagination as an operating capability.
+Right now that broader practice is taking especially concrete form in two areas: AI policy and governance work focused on institutional uptake and consequence, and a book project about organizational imagination as decision capability.

 AI Policy & Governance

-Current work in AI policy and governance is centered on the point where AI systems move into institutions, workflows, delegated authority, and public life.
-I am focusing on evocative, artifact-led approaches to make the issues legible and concrete enough to engage publics, and refresh perspectives from professional policy communities.
+Current work in AI policy and governance focuses on what happens when AI systems move into institutions, workflows, delegated authority, and public life.

 Going Over Backwards